CJIS endpoint controls (+ Illinois LEADS)

-The CJIS Security Policy requires technical controls that limit access to Criminal Justice Information and reduce risk on agency endpoints.
+The CJIS Security Policy requires technical controls that limit access to Criminal Justice Information (CJI) and reduce risk on agency endpoints.
+Illinois LEADS adopts CJIS as a baseline and adds state-specific provisions.
 Codeproof provides centralized MDM and security configuration for iOS, Android, Windows, and macOS to help you deploy consistent controls at scale.

 What CJIS expects on endpoints